-- To be treated with respect by Augustana officials. - To take advantage of campus support resources (such as counseling services, campus ministry, and Augustana's health service, or EAP services for employees). - To experience a safe living, educational and work environment. - To have an advocate during this process. - To refuse to have an allegation resolved through conflict resolution procedures. - To receive amnesty for minor student misconduct (such as alcohol or drug violations) that is ancillary to the incident. - To be free from retaliation. - To have grievances heard in substantial accordance with these procedures. - To full participation of the injured party in any EGP process whether the injured party is serving as the party bringing a grievance or Augustana is serving as party bringing a grievance. - To be informed in writing of the outcome/resolution of the grievance, sanctions where permissible and the rationale for the outcome where permissible. - Refer to law enforcement and have assistance. - Housing and living accommodations. - No contacts.
+- To be treated with respect by Augustana officials. - To take advantage of campus support resources (such as counseling services, campus ministry, and Augustana's health service, or EAP services for employees). - To experience a safe living, educational and work environment. - To have an advocate during this process. - To refuse to have an allegation resolved through informal resolution procedures. - To receive amnesty for minor student misconduct (such as alcohol or drug violations) that is ancillary to the incident. - To be free from retaliation. - To have grievances heard in substantial accordance with these procedures. - To full participation of the injured party in any process whether the injured party is serving as the party bringing a grievance or Augustana is serving as party bringing a grievance.

+• To be informed in writing of the outcome/resolution of the grievance, sanctions where permissible and the rationale for the outcome where permissible.

+- Refer to law enforcement and have assistance. - Housing and living accommodations. - No contact directives provided at the request of either party.